xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/global/hidden.md

 1. Open the product listing page of the store Admin area (**Catalog** -> **Products**):
    ![ga-hidden-be-1.png]({{site.baseurl}}/attachments/ref_4bmoAAzp/ga-hidden-be-1.png)
-2. In the products list locate the products you want to assign the hidden attribute option to.
+2. In the products list locate the products you want to assign a hidden attribute option to.

-   You can either use the search bar to select a certain category of products or use the checkboxes opposite the products you want to edit direatly on the product listing page:
+   You can either use the search bar to select a certain category of products or use the checkboxes opposite the products you want to edit directly on the product listing page:
    <div class="ui stackable two column grid">
      <div class="column" markdown="span">![ga-hidden-be-2.png]({{site.baseurl}}/attachments/ref_4bmoAAzp/ga-hidden-be-2.png)</div>
      <div class="column" markdown="span">![ga-hidden-be-2-1.png]({{site.baseurl}}/attachments/ref_4bmoAAzp/ga-hidden-be-2-1.png)</div>
    </div>
 3. Click **Bulk edit all/selected** -> **Hidden attributes** icon:
    ![ga-hidden-be-3.png]({{site.baseurl}}/attachments/ref_4bmoAAzp/ga-hidden-be-3.png)
-   You'll be redirected to a page with the chosen products list and a lits of hidden atributes configured in your store via the **Classes & Attributes** section:
+   You'll be redirected to a page with the chosen products list and a list of hidden atributes configured in your store via the **Classes & Attributes** section:
    ![ga-hidden-be-4.png]({{site.baseurl}}/attachments/ref_4bmoAAzp/ga-hidden-be-4.png)

 4. On the page that opens choose the hidden attribute option you want to assign to products: